Sim0nD3p/PySM/README.md

     - reload partModel in treePropertiesEditor not only on program starup

 ## where I am:
+# TODO bugs in containerInspector
+  - placement_cb not updating
+  - placement not good
+  - shelfContent not updating on delete
+  - dimensions not updating on change
+  -

   - add way to store and restore placement in xml_store file
   - add drag and drop for container group

   - Store element:
       - add wall to storeObject element
         - *integration of geometry as parent class is good should continue on that, maybe add integration of shapely
       - **transformations matrices for coordinates between store, racking and shelves
   -

 - drag to place containers in shelfviewer (on shelf)